FROM TIME TO TIME – A Quarterly Report on the Activities of the New Jersey League of Municipalities

 We have advocated for municipalities in Trenton by …

-- Supporting reasonable and workable reforms to the use of eminent domain.
+- Supporting reasonable and workable amendment to the Governor’s pension payment deferral proposal.

 We have advocated for municipalities in Washington by …